tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

   --name :                      (required)specify name of backup schedule -c|--cluster-name :           set cluster-name to deploy TG cluster, no default --tag :                       specify the tag of backup files. e.g. if you specify --tag daily, the backup file will be daily-20xx-xx-xxTxxxxxx
+                                If you do not specify a tag, the tag will be the same as the name of the backup CR.
   --staging-path :              specify where to store the temporary files --timeout :                   the backup timeout in seconds,default: 18000 --compress-process-number :   the number of concurrent process for compression during backup